nickyiliwang0000/h/css/display-and-positioning.md

 There are six exercises, labelled `ex1` to `ex6`.

-## Bonus challenge!
+## More exercises

-Test your knowledge with this bonus challenge.
+* Test your knowledge with this bonus challenge.
 Recreate Glossier's featured product section!
 You can download these files to get started: [glossier-featured-section.zip](https://hychalknotes.s3.amazonaws.com/glossier-featured-section.zip).

+* Download [poolPartyFloatsExercise.zip](https://hychalknotes.s3.amazonaws.com/poolPartyFloatsExercise.zip) for more practice with floats.
+Open the answer file in your browser and try to match it!